grpc/proposal/L112-node-server-interceptors.md

 #### The `start` method

 The `Responder#start` method is the only one that does not correspond to any actual network activity.
 At the HTTP/2 level, the beginning of an incoming call is signalled by receiving the request headers for that call.
 However, this start method provides a simple way to register the listeners in the proper order after all interceptors have been invoked and to allow those listeners to handle the incoming metadata.

+Unlike in the corresponding method in the client interceptor's `Requester`, this `start` method does not take any argument other than the `next` callback.
+On the client having direct access to the previous listener is useful to be able to fake or copy incoming network events.
+For example, a client-side caching interceptor could pass a previously received message directly to the listener for a new request, without any corresponding network event on the current request.
+There are not similar use cases on the server, so the corresponding argument is omitted.

 #### The `onCancel` method